-To be eligible for appointment as a Pardon and Parole Board member, a person shall possess at least one of the following minimum qualifications:
+To be eligible for appointment as a Pardon and Parole Board member, a person shall possess:

-Mr. Macy was appointed to the Pardon and Parole Board by Governor Mary Fallin on January 12, 2015.
-His first term will expire on January 12, 2019.
+Mr. Williams was appointed to the Pardon and Parole Board by Governor J. Kevin Stitt on March 16, 2021.
+His term will expire January 2023.

-He was appointed to the Pardon and Parole Board by Oklahoma Supreme Court Chief Justice John F. Reif on April 23, 2015.
-His first term expires on January 12, 2019.
+Mr. Smothermon was appointed to the Pardon and Parole Board by the Supreme Court of Oklahoma on July 8, 2021.
+His term will expire January 2023.

 Board members may be contacted via email at Boardmembers@ppb.ok.gov or by leaving a voice mail message at 405/522-9227.